-Small garden ideas to make the most of a tiny space
+Small garden ideas – small garden designs – Ideal Home

 Buy now: similar cushions, Marks & Spencer

-Us Brits love to get out in the garden, but even if your outdoor space is super-small, there’s no reason why you can’t transform it into a vibrant alfresco dining area.
+Us Brits love to get out in the garden rain or shine, but even if your outdoor space is super-small, there’s no reason why you can’t transform it into a vibrant alfresco dining area.
 Choose a small round table and chairs and a large parasol.
 Dress the table with colourful pressed glass tableware to brighten up a sheltered spot.

 Get the look